 I know some homeowners leave their ladders on the side of their house or in the shed.
 That’s a real no-no as it just gives the bad guys an easier way to access the second floor.

-I’m sure there are more ways so please leave your tips below so others can learn from them.
+I’m sure there are more ways so please leave your tips in the comments so others can learn from them.
 But the anonymous victim had these parting words: “This can happen to anyone, no matter where you live.”

 In the town of Manhattan Beach, California, a detective told Easy Reader News after a home invasion that: “This is yet another example that crime like this can happen anywhere, despite how affluent or removed from that sort of thing people believe they are here in the Beach Cities.
 It’s going on everywhere nowadays, and people need to begin to take it seriously, and just be a little bit more vigilant.”

-4 Comments On "Record Numbers of People are Traveling and Thieves Know It - Here's How to Protect Your Home While You're Away"
+5 Comments On "Record Numbers of People are Traveling This Holiday and Thieves Know It - Here's How to Protect Your Home While You're Away"

 1. DC|